Whth/fabricatio/packages/fabricatio-digest/README.md

-# `fabricatio-consume`
+# `fabricatio-digest`

-A extension for fabricatio, providing capabilities to handle raw requirment.
+A extension for fabricatio, providing capabilities to handle raw requirment, digesting it into a task list.

 ---